 On premise VoIP is also called: on site VoIP, private VoIP, virtual PBX and soft PBX works like a traditional PBX, except it only needs an internet connection, no phone lines.
 The result is voice and data are shared and routed using software and an internet connection.
 Most VoIP setups send external calls on a traditional phone line, using the internet connection for internal communication only.
 However, c2mtech also implements SIP (session initiated protocol), which results in both internal and external calls being routed over the web.

-Hosted VoIP is offsite and managed by a third party VoIP service provider. c2mtech recently partnered with Toshiba, which offers a hosted VoIP package.
+Hosted VoIP is offsite and managed by a third party VoIP service provider. c2mtech recently partnered with Mitel, which offers a hosted VoIP package.
 Hosted VoIP eliminates infrastructure costs, and can be setup quite quickly.
 Hosted VoiP does require a more expensive monthly phone contract and long term is more costly than on premise VoIP.

 Telephone systems are precision equipment and only a precise installation can ensure that you have trouble-free service and total clarity in communicating with the world.
 For nearly four decades, c2mtech has studied telephony in the context of business operations.
 Contact us today and find the perfect match for your small or enterprise business.
 We support customers not only in Dallas, TX but nationwide.